The Dining Hall

 Not just a ceiling

-When you step into the Dining Hall, you can't help but lean your head back and look up at the magnificent ceiling.
-Positioned directly above where the Hermitage table once stood, the two monograms gaze down over the hall as an eternal reminder of Christian VI and Queen Sophie Magdalene.
-Surrounding the absolute monarch and queen's initials are blue skies and clouds, as well as shining golden sun rays.
+When you step into the Dining Hall, you can't help but tilt your head back to look up at the magnificent ceiling.
+Positioned directly above where the Hermitage table once stood, the two monograms gaze down over the hall as eternal reminders of Christian VI and Queen Sophie Magdalene.
+Surrounding the absolute monarch and queen's initials are blue skies and clouds as well as golden sun rays.

-The ceiling is decorated as a symbol of the absolute monarch's power and the contemporary belief that the king was God's extended arm on earth.
-Christian VI and Queen Sophie Magdalene will now forever gaze down upon anyone who enters the Dining Hall at the Hermitage Palace.
-Around the monograms is a decorated stucco ceiling with mirror glass, a decorative material that testified to great wealth at the time.
+Christian VI and Queen Sophie Magdalene will now forever cast their gaze on anyone who enters the Dining Hall at the Hermitage Palace.
+Around the monograms is a decorated stucco ceiling with mirror glass, a precious and costly material in its time.

 At the Hermitage Palace, there are several inscriptions on walls and windows.
-Some of these have been scratched by people who have stayed at the Hermitage Palace in recent times.
+Some of them have been left by people who have visited the Hermitage Palace in recent times.

-In the Dining Room, there are signatures from a person who had a very special relationship with the Hermitage Palace.
+In the Dining Hall, there are signatures from one person with a very special connection to the Hermitage Palace.
 Prince Henrik was very fond of hunting and nature and was the primary representative of the Royal Family's annual Hubertus Hunt.

-The prince has, on several occasions, scratched his name on the windows in the Dining Room.
-It was not only during official events that Prince Henrik stayed at the Hermitage Palace.
-Anker Andersen, Prince Henrik's former valet, mentions in his memoirs how Prince Henrik spontaneously liked to spend the night at the Hermitage Palace:
+The prince etched his name into the windowpanes in the Dining Hall on several occasions.
+Prince Henrik's visits to the Hermitage Palace were not limited to official events.
+Anker Andersen, Prince Henrik's former valet, mentions in his memoirs how Prince Henrik sometimes spontaneously decided to spend the night at the Hermitage Palace:

-"If Prince Henrik gets an idea, he does not hesitate to carry it out.
-When the bucks are in rut at the end of summer, he might spend the night at the Hermitage Palace to hear the deer rutting early in the morning."
+'If Prince Henrik gets an idea, he does not hesitate to carry it out.
+When the bucks are in rut at the end of summer, he might spend the night at the Hermitage Palace to hear them rutting early in the morning.'

-On these occasions, they would make up a field bed for the prince in front of the fireplace in the Dining Room, and in the morning he would wake up to the many red deer roaring and fighting for the favor of the females.
+On these occasions, a camp bed would be prepared for the Prince in front of the fireplace in the Dining Hall.
+In the morning he would wake up to the sound of the red deer stags roaring and fighting for the favour of the females.